-4. Prototyping and testing 5.
+4. Prototyping and testing5.
 Presentation of new solution & recommendations Details on the structure and format of each individual module will be made available through the elearning platform prior to the start of the module.
 Students will choose their own teams and each team will be the same for the Class Project and case seminar preparation.
 Literature and The course will draw on a range of types of literature and other inputs, that will form other required reading, incl.: resources 1.
 Cases 2.
 Theoretical notes 3.
 Articles 4.
 Book chapters 5.
-Online sources Detailed information on required literature for each course module will be available on the elearning platform prior to the start of the module.
-Learning 1.
-Understanding of major retail business models, formats, and their key Outcomes strategic characteristics (dimensions for strategic choices); 2.
-Understanding of the principles and mechanics of the fundamental retail business drivers, incl. marketing & commercial, store operations & supply chain; 3.
-Understanding of the structure and drivers of financial statements and management accounting of businesses in the retail & consumer value chain.
+Online sources Detailed information on required literature for each course module will be available on Looming the elearning platform prior to the start of the module.
+Outcomes trata i ale a statistica (directoria fan statistica e size).
+Outcomes strategic characteristics (dimensions for strategic choices); 2.
+Understanding of the principles and mechanics of the fundamental retail business drivers incl. methoding & commercial store operations & supply show chain; 3 Understanding of the structure and drivers of financial statements and management accounting of businesses in the rotail & consumer value chain management accounting of businesses in the retail & consumer value cham.
 4. Students' own view on the future of the industry; 5.
-Practical skills on research & analysis relevant to the start of a professional career.
-Attendance - Attendance at all class and field activities (per calendar on the elearning platform) is mandatory, except where individual activities specifically marked as optional. - Excused absences: o An excused absence is typically due to an illness or a family emergency o Recruiting and/or employment commitments are explicitly not grounds for an excused absence o If a student needs to be absent from class, they should contact BSc Programme Academic Co-ordinator prior to the start of class (or, in exceptional circumstances, as soon as practical) who will make a determination about whether the absence is excused - Unexcused absence policy: o A student is allowed one unexcused absence with no repercussions o Two further unexcused absences will result in a proportionate adjustment of the class participation grade
+Practical skills on research & analysis relevant to the start of a professional career Attendance - Attendance at all class and field activities (per calendar on the elearning platform) is mandatory, except where individual activities specifically marked as optional. - Excused absences: o An excused absence is typically due to an illness or a family emergency o Recruiting and/or employment commitments are explicitly not grounds for an excused absence o If a student needs to be absent from class, they should contact BSc Programme Academic Co-ordinator prior to the start of class (or, in exceptional circumstances, as soon as practical) who will make a determination about whether the absence is excused - Unexcused absence policy: o A student is allowed one unexcused absence with no repercussions o Two further unexcused absences will result in a proportionate adjustment of the class participation grade

 o More than three unexcused absences will result in the student not passing the course

-The above does not apply to Field Project Presentations; attendance of these required to pass the course
+The above does not apply to Field Project Presentations; attendance of these r to pass the course

 Requirements Grade structure

 and Grading - Exam - 30%

 - Field project report & presentations - 40%

 - Class participation - 30%

 Passing the course will require a passing grade on the exam and a passing grade on

 the Field project.